ToJans/tojans.me.dev/source/_posts/2013-09-04-the-very-first-dddbe-event-the-modellathon.markdown

 For the people who do not know the concept of a modellathon - in fact, I think we might even have invented the term maybe, but I am not quite sure -, it was something we spiked like a while a go, while coming back from the [London DDD Exchange](http://skillsmatter.com/event/design-architecture/dddx-2013):
 As we were sitting together on the train with some of the [#CQRSBeers](https://twitter.com/ToJans/statuses/297059516049137664) guys, we considered starting a Belgian DDD community, and having real workshops.

-Somehow the idea for first workshop emerged: instead of having hackathons (hacking away on code), why not have a modellathon (hacking away on domain models).
+Somehow the idea for the first workshop emerged: instead of having hackathons (hacking away on code), why not have a modellathon (hacking away on domain models).

 ### UPDATE
 Apparently the modellathon term was [Jef Claes](https://twitter.com/JefClaes)' idea !